comet-toolkit/punpy/docs/content/punpy_standalone.rst

    Email: pieter.de.vis@npl.co.uk
    Created: 15/04/20

-.. _using_punpy_standalone:
+.. _punpy_standalone:

-Using punpy as a standalone package
+punpy as a standalone package
 ======================================
 In this section we give a short overview of some of the key capabilities of punpy for propagating uncertainties through a measurement function.
 When using punpy as a standalone tool, the input quantities and their uncertainties are manually specified.